rricharz/Tek4010/README.md

 If called with the -full option, the tek4010 emulator creates creates a full screen window, and uses the full resolution of the 4014 with enhanced graphics module installed, scaled down to the actual window size.
-Use <alt>tab to switch windows or <alt>space to close this full screen window.
+Use <ctrl>q close the tek4010 window.
+This option is experimental.

 **Compiling the tek4010 project**